Nearly Optimal Bounds for Distributed Wireless Scheduling in the SINR Model: Preliminaries and Contributions

-Let $P_v$ denote the power assigned to link $\ell_v$, or, in other words, $s_v$ transmits with power $P_v$.
-We adopt the \emph{physical model} (or \emph{SINR model}) of interference, in which a receiver $r_v$ successfully receives a message from a sender $s_v$ if and only if the following condition holds:
+Let $P_v$ denote the power assigned to link $l_v$, or, in other words, $s_v$ transmits with power $P_v$.
+We adopt the SINR model (a.k.a., \emph{physical model}) of interference, in which a node $r_v$ successfully receives a message from a sender $s_v$ if and only if the following condition holds:

-where $N$ is a universal constant denoting the ambient noise, $\alpha > 0$ denotes the path loss exponent, $\beta \ge 1$ denotes the minimum SINR (signal-to-interference-noise-ratio) required for a message to be successfully received, and $S$ is the set of concurrently scheduled links in the same \emph{slot}.
+where $N$ is a universal constant denoting the ambient noise, $\alpha > 0$ denotes the path loss exponent, $\beta > 0$ denotes the minimum SINR (signal-to-interference-noise-ratio) required for a message to be successfully received, and $S$ is the set of concurrently scheduled links in the same \emph{slot}.
 We say that $S$ is \emph{SINR-feasible} (or simply \emph{feasible}) if (\ref{eq:sinr}) is satisfied for each link in $S$.